 F78AA Actuarial and Financial Mathematics A

-Course co-ordinator(s): Dr Alistair Wallis (Edinburgh), Dr Karamjeet Singh (Malaysia), Andres Barajas Paz (Edinburgh).
+Course co-ordinator(s): Dr Alistair Wallis (Edinburgh), Dr Karamjeet Singh (Malaysia), Dr Andres Barajas Paz (Dubai).

 Aims: